 CAPILLITIUM: variable the threads slender or coarse, simple or branching, colourless or pallid.

 SPORES: Black in mass, dark violaceous brown by transmitted light, minutely warted or spiny.
 8 to 11 µm in diameter.
-PLASMODIUM: Colourless, white or yellow. | HABITAT: Common, leaf litter and herbivore dung.

-DISTRIBUTION: Cosmopolitan, known from Auckland, Coromandel, Dunedin, Gisborne, Nelson, Southland and Wellington. |
+DISTRIBUTION: Cosmopolitan, known from Auckland, Coromandel, Dunedin, Gisborne, Nelson, Southland and Wellington